What is the Sainsbury’s School Games?

 Workforce – broaden participation opportunities through volunteering and leadership programmes

-The School Games team are working with various partners and schools to develop their provision for less active, non-sporty or unconfident young people to encourage them to increase their physical activity levels and promote healthy eating choices.
+The School Games team are working with various partners and schools to develop their provision for less active, non-sporty or unconfident young people to encourage them to increase their physical activity levels and show the advantages of healthy eating choices.

 These clubs may run in or out of the curriculum, at breakfast clubs, lunchtimes or after school and take a variety of formats and structures.
 We are working to establish and support existing Change for Life Clubs in Primary Schools and also with Sports Leaders UK to develop more Energy Clubs and delivering the Playmaker Award across primary schools in the town.